darinbl-pritchard45/notes/README.md

 # 2024-03-13
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making the most of your time.
 Planning ahead can help to avoid last-minute surprises and ensure your projects stay on track.
 Finally, staying organized by using version control, commenting your code,and maintaining a clean and structured codebase can save you time and headaches down the road.
 Remember, good programming habits lead to better code and a more enjoyable development experience.

+# 2024-03-14
+- Today's programming wisdom is to be a lifelong learner.
+Technology is constantly evolving, and programming languages and tools are constantly changing.
+In order to stay ahead of the curve and be successful in the industry, it is essential to constantly update your knowledge and skills.

+One way to do this is by reading blogs, articles, books, research papers, etc. related to programming and technology.
+This will help you stay up-to-date with the latest trends and developments in your field.
+Additionally, attending conferences, workshops, meetups, or online courses can also provide valuable insights and networking opportunities.